 A Basic Mindfulness Meditation

 Sit comfortably and focus on your breathing.
 As thoughts come along, allow them to disappear, like clouds, without judging or creating story.
 Each time the mind wanders, come back again to focusing on the breath.

 Now bring your focus to each part of the body in turn, starting with the feet and working your way up the body to the head.
 As you focus on each body part, notice, without judgment, if there is any body sensation such as discomfort, tingling or itching, and then move the awareness away from that part of the body to the next.

 Notice sights, sounds, smells, tastes and touches.
 Name them as such and without judgment, let them go.

-As emotions appear or are noticed, allow them to be present, without judgement.
+As emotions appear or are noticed, allow them to be present, without judgment.
 Name the emotions: ‘anger’, ‘joy’ ‘frustration’.
 Accept their presence and let them go.

-If cravings appear (for addictive substances or behaviours), notice how the body feels and allow them to pass, again without judgement.
+If cravings appear (for addictive substances or behaviours), notice how the body feels and allow them to pass, again without judgment.
 Replace the craving with the knowledge that it will pass.